 If a child with hiccups is eating, get the child to spit the food out and wait until the hiccups are gone before eating again.

-- Hiccups are the caused by a sudden, unpredictable tightening of the diaphragm (the muscles at the bottom of the lungs that you use when breathing) sucking air into the lungs.
+- Hiccups are caused by a sudden, unpredictable tightening of the diaphragm (the muscles at the bottom of the lungs that you use when breathing) - sucking air into the lungs.

 - Just after the muscles start to move, the epiglottis (a flap in the wind pipe which stops food and drinks going down into the lungs) closes over the airway, causing the 'hic' sound.

 - Hiccups often start when someone does two things together, like laughing when eating or drinking.
 In babies they can start while a baby is feeding.
 Probably more often they start with no obvious trigger.

 - Just occasionally hiccups can be caused by something like an insect inside the ear canal touching the ear drum.

 - Very, very rarely, hiccups are due to serious illness in adults.
 Other signs of the serious illness will usually be present before the hiccups become a problem.

 - Anyone can get hiccups, but babies and young children have them often.